-Additionally, every three (3) years after, all owners and on-site mangers must show documentation of tax credit training conducted by an approved organization or MHC (owner/management internal trainings and MHC's or other agency housing conferences are not acceptable).
-In the event of a change in on-site management/managing partner, the individual must acquire training within 120 days of the initial change.
+Additionally, every three (3) years after, all on-site managers must show documentation of tax credit training conducted by an approved organization or MHC (owner/management internal trainings and MHC's or other agency housing conferences are not acceptable).
+In the event of a change in on-site management staff, the individual must acquire training within 120 days of the initial change.